Close Menu

 A spokesperson for the environment ministry told last month that staff at Wasaga Beach Provincial Park “have not observed this behaviour during their regular patrols of the beachfront or in response to any complaints.”

-An additional ministry spokesperson indicated that while staff have “occasionally received complaints about defecation or urination on beaches since 2020, no specific evidence of these allegations has been found.”
+An additional ministry spokesperson mentioned that staff have “occasionally received complaints about defecation or urination on beaches since 2020; however, no specific evidence of these allegations has been found.”

-Ford announced he has allocated $1 million in funding for Wasaga Beach to “build bathrooms and hire more staff.”
+Ford added he has provided $1 million in funding to Wasaga Beach to “build bathrooms and hire more staff.”

 Story continues below